Bobris/Bobril/README.md

 Features in extensions:
 - OnChange event and value attribute normalization
 - Key events
-- Mouse, Touch and Swipe Events (polyfill pointerEvents:none)
+- Mouse, Touch and Swipe Events (includes polyfill pointerEvents:none)
 - Vector graphic in spirit of React-Art just very limited in features, but under 4kb with SVG and VML backends
 - Router inspired by https://github.com/rackt/react-router/
 - Media detection
 - Focus, Blur, FocusIn, FocusOut events
 - Transparently add vendor prefixes for inline styles
 - Asap (setImmediate) and Promise A+ implementation - simplified https://github.com/taylorhakes/setAsap and https://github.com/taylorhakes/promise-polyfill
-- Scroll notification
+- Scroll notification (crude solution to non-bubbling onScroll)

 All extensions + core gziped are under 13kb
 Of course you don't need all extensions, it is pure a la carte, so actual application could be shorter.